Amos Yee: Arrest

 On 29 March 2015, Yee was arrested on the grounds of intentionally wounding religious or racial feelings, threatening, abusive or insulting communication, and obscenity.
-32 police reports were made against Yee's uploading of the 2015 video, while another police report was made against alleged obscene material on Yee's blog, which contained an image titled "Lee Kuan Yew Buttfucking Margaret Thatcher".
+32 police reports were filed against Yee for his 2015 video, while another police report was made against alleged obscene material on Yee's blog, which contained an image titled "Lee Kuan Yew buttfucking Margaret Thatcher".
 Toh filed a police report on the day of the arrest because she was unable to control his behaviour.
-This was later reported by Today, which added that on 5 May, she told the police that she no longer wanted to provide a statement.
+This was later reported by Today, which added that, on 5 May, she told the police that she no longer wanted to provide a statement.